thrash-lab/rrap/README.md

 ## Overview
-*RRAP* is a bionformatics pipeline that aligns reads from metagenomes to reference genomes. *RRAP* uses the following programs: bowtie2, samtools, and rpkm_heater.
+*RRAP* is a bionformatics pipeline that aligns reads from metagenomes to reference genomes. *RRAP* uses the following programs: bowtie2 and SAMTools.
 It essentially acts a wrapper that handles the logistics of read recruitment and walks the user through the process of concatenating genomes, creating an index, aligning reads, and extracting RPKM values from BAM files.